Service With Honor

 “The mission of the Lewistown Police Department is to provide needed services to the community, businesses, visitors and other agencies to reduce crime, solve problems, preserve life and property, maintain human rights and enhance the quality of life in the Lewistown Borough.”

 Join your neighborhood Community Block Watch group….
 For more information, contact the LPD office # 717-248-6716.

 2 East Third Street

 PH # 717-242-1145

 PH # 717-248-3498

-The Borough of Lewistown will reinstate regular street sweeping and maintenance schedules as of 12:00 AM on April 1, 2014.
-All parking Restrictions and Regulations, as posted by local signage, which were suspended from November 25, 2013 through March 31, 2014 will again become effective and enforced.
+The Borough of Lewistown will resume street sweeping operations on Wednesday, AUGUST 6th, 2014.
+The street sweeping and maintenance parking regulations, as posted by local signage, will again become effective and enforced.

 We apologize for any inconvenience this may cause and thank you in advance for your cooperation.